snowflakedb/snowflake-cli/README.md

     It should populate this directory with the files for a basic function.
 You can open `app.py` to see the files.
 1. Test the code: `python app.py`
     You should see the message: `Hello World!`
-1. Build the function: `snowcli function build`
+1. Package the function: `snowcli function package`
     This will create an `app.zip` file that has your files in it
 1. Login to snowflake: `snowcli login`
 1. Create a function: `snowcli function create -n helloFunction -h 'app.hello' -f app.zip -i '' -r string`